Every noncompact surface is a leaf of a minimal foliation: Generic transverse gluing

-\begin{prop} The definition of predefined stabilizer does not depend on the normal representation of $w$ and $\Stab_{c,d}^ \textsc{P}(b_m)$ is a subgroup of $\Gamma_\ell^{\Join}$ for all $m\in\Z$. \end{prop} \begin{proof} Let $p_1 \cdots p_n=w=q_1\cdots q_n$ be two normal representations of $w$.
+\begin{prop} The definition of predefined stabilizer does not depend on the normal representation of $w$ and $\Stab_{c,d}^\textsc{P}(\texttt{b},m)$ is a subgroup of $\Gamma_\ell^{\Join}$ for all $m\in\Z$. \end{prop} \begin{proof} Let $p_1 \cdots p_n=w=q_1\cdots q_n$ be two normal representations of $w$.
 From Remark~\ref{r:amalgalm} it follows that there exists integers $n_i\in \Z$, $0\leq i\leq n$, where $n_0=0$, such that $p_i=\ell^{-n_{i-1}}q_i\cdot \ell^{n_i}$ for all $1\leq i\leq n$ .
 Set $x_0=b_m=y_0$ and define $x_i=\rho_{c,d}(p_i)^{-1}(x_{i-1})$ and $y_i=\rho_{c,d}(q_i)^{-1}(y_{i-1})$, $i\geq 1$.
-It follows that $x_i=\ell^{n_i}(y_i)$ for all $i\geq 1$ and therefore each pair $x_i,y_i$ belong to the same $\ell$-orbit, it follows that the $x_i$'s form a predefined cycle if and only if the $y_i$'s also do.
+It follows that $y_i=\ell^{n_i}(x_i)$ for all $i\geq 1$ and therefore each pair $x_i,y_i$ belong to the same $\ell$-orbit, it follows that the $x_i$'s form a predefined cycle if and only if the $y_i$'s also do.

-Let us show now that $\Stab_{c,d}^\textsc{P}(b_m)$ is a group for all $m\in\Z$.
-It is clear that contains $\id$.
-It is also clear that is closed by inverses since the inversion of a normal representation is still a normal representation.
-It just remains to show that it is closed by compositition.
+Let us show now that $\Stab_{c,d}^\textsc{P}(\texttt{b},m)$ is a group for all $m\in\Z$.
+It is clear that it contains $\id$.
+It is also clear that it is closed under inverses since the inversion of a normal representation is still a normal representation.
+It just remains to show that it is closed under compositition.